|4-1.100||Responsibilities of the Attorney General re Civil Litigation|

 - Cases before the United States Court of International Trade;

-- Any case involving vessel-caused pollution in navigable waters;
+- Cases involving vessel-caused pollution in navigable waters;

-- Cases on appeal, except as determined by the Director of the Appellate Staff (see USAM, Title 2);
+- Cases on appeal, except as determined by the Director of the Appellate Staff (see JM, Title 2);

 - Any case involving litigation in a foreign court;

-- Criminal proceedings arising under statutes enforced by the Food and Drug Administration, the Consumer Product Safety Commission, the Federal Trade Commission, and the National Highway Traffic Safety Administration (relating to odometer tampering), except as determined by the Director of the Office of Consumer Litigation;
+- Criminal proceedings arising under statutes enforced by the Food and Drug Administration, the Consumer Product Safety Commission, the Federal Trade Commission, and the National Highway Traffic Safety Administration (relating to odometer tampering), except as determined by the Director of the Consumer Protection Branch;

-- Non-monetary civil cases, including injunction suits, declaratory judgment actions, and applications for inspection warrants, and cases seeking civil penalties, including, but not limited to those arising under statutes enforced by the Food and Drug Administration, the Consumer Product Safety Commission, the Federal Trade Commission, and the National Highway Traffic Safety Administration (relating to odometer tampering), except as determined by the Director of the Office of Consumer Litigation.
+- Non-monetary civil cases, including injunction suits, declaratory judgment actions, and applications for inspection warrants, and cases seeking civil penalties, including, but not limited to those arising under statutes enforced by the Food and Drug Administration, the Consumer Product Safety Commission, the Federal Trade Commission, and the National Highway Traffic Safety Administration (relating to odometer tampering), except as determined by the Director of the Consumer Protection Branch.

 - Asbestos and other toxic tort litigation (i.e., Agent Orange, lead, groundwater contamination, etc.)